hashicorp/terraform-provider-google/website/docs/r/bigquery_capacity_commitment.html.markdown

 * `renewal_plan` -
   (Optional)
   The plan this capacity commitment is converted to after commitmentEndTime passes.
 Once the plan is changed, committed period is extended according to commitment plan.
-Only applicable for ANNUAL and TRIAL commitments.
+Only applicable some commitment plans.

+* `edition` -
+  (Optional)
+  The edition type.
+Valid values are STANDARD, ENTERPRISE, ENTERPRISE_PLUS

 * `capacity_commitment_id` -
   (Optional)